GeoscienceAustralia/sira/installation/README.md

 Run the sira code for the scenario in the specified directory:
 $ python sira -d /path/to/scenario_dir -sfl

-From outside of docker, on a terminal, use the following comman to copy the project folder from container to host:
+From outside of docker, on a terminal, use the following command to copy the project folder from container to host:

 $ docker cp $(docker ps -alq):/from/path/in/container /to/path/in/host/